-The number of members of the Citizen's Assembly will consist of 100 members. be 21 Victoria residents and 28 Saanich residents.
+The number of members of the Citizen's Assembly will consist of 100 members be 21 Victoria residents and 28 Saanich residents.
 In order to be eligible to serve on thethis Citizens' Assembly, an applicant must:

 - 7.2.1 Reside within the legal municipal boundaries of the District of Saanich or the City of Victoria as defined by the area map.
-(See Map - XXXX); and - 7.2.2 Be at least 16 years of age on the date of the Civic Lottery; as of September 1, 2019. - 7.2.3 Only one person per residential address (unit in building) or business address will be eligible to become a member of the Assembly. - 7.2.4 If a member of the Assembly is a business owner, they cannot transfer their eligibility to an employee. - T.2.5 Employees of the District of Saanich and theor City of Victoria, as well as elected officials (municipal, provincial or federal), are ineligible to serve as Assembly members.
+(See Map- XXXX); and - 7.2.2 Be at least 16 years of age on the date of the Civic Lottery; as of September 1, 2019. - 7.2.3 Only one person per residential address (unit in building) or business address will be eligible to become a member of the Assembly. - 7.2.4 If a member of the Assembly is a business owner, they cannot transfer their eligibility to an employee. - 7.2.6 The Chair will ensure that individuals that are members of stakeholder groups that support or do not support the amalgamation of Saanich and Victoria, are ineligible to serve as Assembly members.